elixir-europe/human-data-maturity-model/index.markdown

             <td>Legal</td>
             <td>
                 <ol>
-                    <li>No cohesive plan for policies and agreements enabling effective and secure cross-border access to sensitive human data.</li>
+                    <li>Gathering requirements for policies and agreements to enable effective and secure cross-border access to sensitive human data.</li>
-                    <li>Cohesive plan drafted covering policies and agreements enabling effective and secure cross-border access to sensitive human data.
-Local implementation may have begun.</li>
+                    <li>Cohesive plan drafted covering policies and agreements enabling effective and secure cross-border access to sensitive human data.</li>
                     <li>Cohesive plan that aligns with the 1+MG trust framework has been implemented at the Node level to support secure cross-border data access of sensitive human data.</li>
                     <li>Cohesive plan that aligns with the 1+MG trust framework has been implemented and enforced at the Node level and is under regular review.</li>
                 </ol>